lianshowl/Health-and-Fitness-Tracker/README.md

-# Health-and-Fitness-Tracker
+# Health and Fitness Monitor

-#Group Members: Lian Showl, Simon Patel, Timothy Lytkine
+Group Members: Lian Showl, Simon Patel, Timothy Lytkine
 ##Background

 For our final project, we built our own fitness monitoring device that is capable of